tiger-chan/jsdyn/docs/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-* You can try running `npx eslint` for style unification
+* You can try running `npx eslint .` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.